On estimation of weighted cumulative residual Tsallis entropy for complete and censored samples

-From Table \ref{tab6}, we observe that for WE(2,1) (Rayleigh) distribution, all estimators perform similarly, although the performance of $\xi_{\alpha}^wN$ may be considered to be the best whereas $\xi_{\alpha}^wV$ is the worst.
+From Table \ref{tab6}, we observe that for WE(2,1) (Rayleigh) distribution, $\xi_{\alpha}^wN$ may be considered to be the best whereas $\xi_{\alpha}^wL$ is the worst.
 However the difference in performance may be considered to be insignificant.
-Thus we prescribe to choose small $n$ for better result.
+For $\xi_{\alpha}^wV$, $\xi_{\alpha}^wE$ and $\xi_{\alpha}^wN$, we prescribe to choose small $m$ for better result.

-From the simulation study we find that $\xi_{\alpha}^wN$ performs the best, $\xi_{\alpha}^wV$ performs the worst and performance of $\xi_{\alpha}^wE$ stays in the middle for all the distributions considered.
-Also they perform better than $\hat{\xi}_{\alpha}^w(X)$ and $\xi_{\alpha}^wL$ in most of the cases.
-When sample size increases MSEs of all estimators decrease which is obvious.
-In general, $\xi_{\alpha}^wN$ has the lowest MSE among all other estimators.
-However, $\xi_{\alpha}^wN$ is more sensitive to the choice of $m$ than $\xi_{\alpha}^wV$ and $\xi_{\alpha}^wE$, whereas $\xi_{\alpha}^wV$ is the least sensitive to the choice of $m$.
-So, in order to work with $\xi_{\alpha}^wN$ and $\xi_{\alpha}^wE$, appropriate choice of $m$ is important for better results.
-Also, if the sample size is large then all estimators perform similarly.
-So, it is better to use $\xi_{\alpha}^wL$ for large $n$ because its asymptotic distribution is normal.
-This will be very useful in various statistical inference problems.